 Taking time to make the decision

-I spent a year making my decision to become a teacher.
-In September 2017 I went to a Now Teach information event where I learnt all about the programme; they were really encouraging.
+I spent about a year exploring the option of becoming a teacher.
+In October 2017 I went to a Now Teach information event where I learnt more about the programme; they were really encouraging.
 Now Teach place people in tougher schools and if I wanted to make a big change and help students from socially diverse backgrounds then that was the kind of school I wanted to go to.

-With their help I spent time in an academy in January and did a few more visits before Easter observing and also having a go at presenting.
-I was keen to ensure that I could interact with the students.
-I presented a careers talk to the sixth formers who lapped it up.
-I realised that beyond the day-to-day teaching I could also help them with careers advice.
-About 75 per cent of the academy’s students are from ethnic minorities and mostly from the nearby estates.
-They aren’t lacking in aspiration but they have no clear idea what jobs they can do nor concrete ideas of how to bring their dreams to fruition.
+Now Teach arranged for me to spend a week at an academy in January and I made a few more visits before Easter – observing lessons and also having a go at doing some teaching.
+I was keen to ensure that I could establish a connection with the students.
+I also gave a careers talk to the sixth formers who lapped it up.
+I realised that beyond the day-to-day teaching I could also help them with their career choices.
+About 75 per cent of the academy’s students are from ethnic minorities and mostly from the nearby housing estates.
+They aren’t lacking in aspiration, but they often don’t have a clear idea of what certain jobs or professions are like and what steps they will need to take to bring their dreams to fruition.

-I resigned and started as a trainee at the academy in September 2018 and have my own class of Year 9s and teach Year 11s.
-I work alongside an experienced teacher but I also take one class a week on my own.
-One of the advantages of Now Teach is that you are only in school four days a week, so I spend Fridays working on my two PGCE assignments through Goldsmiths College in London.
+I resigned and started as a trainee at the academy in September 2018.
+I was given my own class of Year 9 students from the start.
+Since then, my teaching load has been gradually increased and I am now also teaching students in Years 7, 10 and 11.
+One of the advantages of Now Teach is that you are only in school four days a week, so I spend Fridays working on my PGCE assignments through Goldsmiths College in London.

 Throwing yourself in at the deep end

-Once you’ve committed you need to throw yourself in at the deep end, but you really learn by doing.
-There’s a network of support from senior teachers who are always checking in on my lessons and I have an assigned tutor.
-I’ve found handling the disruptive behaviour the biggest challenge but it is about gaining the students’ trust.
+Once you’ve committed you have to throw yourself in at the deep end – the best way to learn is by doing.
+There’s a network of senior teachers who are available to provide support and they will often drop by to observe my lessons.
+I also have an assigned tutor.
+I’ve found handling disruptive behaviour the biggest challenge, but it is about gaining the students’ trust and doing everything you can to support and motivate them.
 I’m already becoming stricter than I anticipated, as you quickly realise that if you aren’t, there’s no basis on which to teach.

 I want to set pupils on the right path and help them fulfil their aspirations.